GhedinSGS/SARS-CoV-2_analysis/README.md

 ## pipeline -
   - contains all necessary files and scripts for trimming, alignment and variant calling of SARS-CoV-2 sequences.
   - config file is the only file that needs editing in order to run the pipeline
-  - Usage is demonstrated at the top of the main.nf file *(consensus sequences from this pipeline are not used.
-Run timo pipeline for consensus sequences)
+  - Usage is demonstrated at the top of the Snakefile (snakemake) file *(many consensus sequences are generated from this pipeline. gatk-timo_consensus files are used most frequently)

 ## timo -
   - Full read me file with proper usage contained within timo folder.
 Also available at https://github.com/GhedinLab/timo